These Gold Wings

 Photo credit: oakk_pn

 Being a pilot is a dream job for many.
-But apart from spending their days in the skies and earning quite a decent salary, because it is so different from any other job, a pilot’s life can be pretty hard to imagine.
+But apart from spending their days in the skies and earning quite a decent salary, a pilot’s life can be pretty hard to imagine.

 So let’s take a closer look, shall we?